dt267/MeshCore-Low-Power-Firmware/README.md

 > - New Feature: Low-battery protection with automated deep sleep at 3.4V and system recovery at 3.5V, allowing stable re-activation after recharging.
 > - Improved battery measurement and management.
+> - No clock drifted problem on repeater and room server firmware.
+> - Serial port will be deactivated after 30 seconds idle.

 ## Idle Battery Life Estimation (Based on Data: 2026-02-14, 2000 mAh battery)